Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

-Metamizole (active substance: metamizole sodium; trade name: Novalgin®, also known as dipyrone) is one of the most potent non-opioid analgesics — and at the same time one of the most controversial.
+Metamizole (active substance name: metamizole sodium, trade name: Novalgin®) is one of the strongest non-opioid painkillers – and at the same time one of the most controversial.
 In Germany it is prescription-only and widely used.
-In the USA, UK, and much of northern Europe it has been banned for decades.
-The reason: the risk of a rare but life-threatening side effect — agranulocytosis.
+In the USA, the United Kingdom, and large parts of northern Europe it has been banned for decades.
+The reason: the risk of a rare but life-threatening side effect – agranulocytosis.

 PropertyDetails